Show All Answers

 In addition, property insurers may not cover work done without proper permits and inspections.
 If a person decides to sell their home or building, the potential buyer may examine city records to ensure the proper permits and inspections were obtained.

-The best way to find out if a permit needed is to email the City of Irving Inspections Department at Irving-Permits@cityofirving.org, visit Inspections Department website, or call (972) 721-2371.
+The best way to find out if a permit is needed is to email the City of Irving Inspections Department at Irving-Permits@cityofirving.org or visit the Inspections Department website.

 An applicant can discuss their plans with an Inspections staff member before beginning construction to determine whether a permit is needed.